iscc/iscc-specs/docs/specification.md

 1. Decode to native Unicode if text is a byte string
 2. Remove leading and trailing whitespace
-3. Transform text to lower case
+3. Transform text to lowercase
 4. Decompose the lower case text by applying [Unicode Normalization Form D (NFD)](http://www.unicode.org/reports/tr15/#Norm_Forms).
 5. Filter out all characters that fall into the Unicode categories listed in the constant `UNICODE_FILTER`.
 Keep these control characters (Cc) that are commonly considered whitespace:
     - `\u0009`,  # Horizontal Tab (TAB)